Some results on contraction rates for Bayesian inverse problems: Examples

-We begin by estimating a lower bound for $\mu_0 \{ u : \left\|G(u) - G(u_0)\right\|_{\zeta} \leq \epsilon\}$ and hence getting appropriate $\{\epsilon_n\}$.
-Clearly, estimating the above probability is a difficult task whenever the operators involved in the computation have different eigenbases.
-The examples we consider in this section would be such that estimating the the lower bound for the above probability is equivalent to estimating the lower bound for $\mu'_0 \{ u : \left\|G(u) - G(u_0)\right\|_{\zeta'} \leq \epsilon\}$ for some appropriate $\mu'_0$ and $\zeta'$ which are diagonalisable in the eigenbasis of $G^TG$ and $G\,G^T$, respectively.
-The latter is also called the diagonal case, and the estimates for this case are already known, see \cite[Section 3.2]{ray}.
+We shall begin by estimating a lower bound for $\mu_n \{ u : \left\|G(u) - G(u_0)\right\|_{\zeta} \leq \epsilon\}$ and hence getting appropriate $\{\epsilon_n\}$.
+Estimating this quantity can be a difficult task whenever the operators involved ($G$, covariance of the prior and covariance of the noise) in the computation have different eigenbases.
+We may choose to consider a smaller set to get this estimate, if it is convenient.
+The general procedure is as follows.
+First, we push $\mu_n$ via the map $\zeta^{-1/2}G$ to get the Gaussian measure $\nu_n$.
+We need to evaluate